Skip ahead to:

 In 1996, Christian Herald Children became a focused new ministry called Kids With A Promise, offering year-round services in addition to Mont Lawn Camp.
 After school programs were planned to teach inner city children skills for the prevention of academic failure and focused spiritual development.

 As the organization re-focused on building the city's most effective compassionate care and life transformation organization for people in need, resources began to build and the organization brought in new talent.
-The Chappaqua headquarters property was sold and leadership and headquarters returned to the great City we serve, headquartered at a multi-purpose ministry building at 132 Madison Avenue.
-By 2000, Christian Herald's ministries were positioned to be self supporting, supported by over 40,000 individuals, 200 major donors, 40 foundations, a dozen corporations and two government agencies.
+The Chappaqua headquarters property was sold and headquarters returned to the great City we serve, headquartered at a multi-purpose ministry building at 132 Madison Avenue.
+By 2000, Christian Herald's ministries were positioned to be self-supporting, supported by over 40,000 individuals, 200 major donors, 40 foundations, a dozen corporations and two government agencies.

 In 2002, a $1.1 million capital campaign resulted in the renovation of the flagship ministry, The Bowery Mission, drawing favorable press.
 The Bowery Mission also added free medical services for its clients and community.